AyoGHub/esp32-smart-lamp-ir-controller/README.md

 - Breadboard
 - IR Transmitter
 - IR Receiver
-- Flashlight Casing
+- Flashlight & Cardboard Casings

   ## System Design, Wiring and Power

   - The ESP32 is powered via a USB-C cable from a smart device or power outlet (stable 5 V).
 It retrieves inputs from a smartphone via Bluetooth, while the IR receiver reads signals from the remote.
   - The receiver, transmitter, potentiometer, RGB LED, and analog joystick are connected to ESP32 GPIO pins via a breadboard and jumper wires
   - The IR receiver and transmitter were positioned to maintain reliable line-of-sight reception from the remote and transmission to the TV
- - A plastic flashlight housing provides structural support and encloses the RGB LED
+ - A plastic flashlight housing provides structural support and encloses the RGB LED.
+The wiring is encased in cardboard

    ## Controls